prashant-ramcharan/courgette-jvm/README.md

 * **showTestOutput** : If set to true, the output for each feature will be redirected to the current I/O source or destination.

 * **reportTargetDir** : Target directory where courgette-report is generated.
 Set to target by default.

-* **shortenJavaClassPath** : If set to true, the project jars will be copied to a temp directory to shorten the classpath.
-[Java 8 Only]

 * **plugin** : Courgette supported plugins